War Doctor: Are you capable of speaking without flapping your hands about?

 - Robo has one too, after doing something that takes a bit of effort, his casing opens up and a hissing sound is heard.
 This is definitely a Justified Trope, as he's venting out heat since he's, well, a robot.
 Done to sinister effect when it's done by his brothers, the rest of the R-Series, after they beat the crap out of him.
 All six of them do it.
 Then, one of them picks up his battered body and throws it down a disposal shoot, which is a simple task, but he does it again, showing how trivially they think of disposing one of their own.

 - Lucca moves her glasses up and down, possibly adjusting them, as a substitute for raising unseen eyebrows.
-She does it when she takes notice something, and usually doesn't stop until something else happens.
+She does it when she takes notice of something, and usually doesn't stop until something else happens.

 - Kadaj, of Final Fantasy VII: Advent Children, has a tendency to sort of twitch his face if things aren't going his way.